Early Recognition of Sepsis with Gaussian Process Temporal Convolutional Networks and Dynamic Time Warping

 \subsubsection{Multi-task Gaussian Processes}

-We first describe how our approach models individual time series with potentially different sampling frequencies and missing observations.
+We first describe how our approach models an individual time series with potentially different sampling frequencies and missing observations.
 To this end, we use a \emph{Gaussian Process}~(GP).
 GPs are a popular choice to model time series because they can handle variable spacing between observations.
 In addition, they capture the predictive \emph{uncertainty} associated with missing data.
-To account for multivariate time series, we make use of Multi-task Gaussian Processes~(MGP) \citepappendix{bonilla2008multi} with the tasks representing the different medical variables.
+To account for multivariate time series, we make use of a MGP \citepappendix{bonilla2008multi} with the tasks representing the different medical variables.

 Given a patient encounter $i$ fully-observed at $T_i$ times, we ``unroll'' the different channels of the time series, gathering the values of $D$ variables in a vector \\ $\mathbf{y}_i = (y_{11}, \dots, y_{T_i1}, \dots, y_{12}, \dots, y_{T_i2}, \dots, y_{1D}, \dots, y_{T_iD})^T $, and collect all $T_i$ observation times in a vector $\mathbf{t}_i$.
 In clinical practice, this array is sparse and hence inefficient to store explicitly; we only use it here for notational convenience.
 Each encounter receives a binary label $l_i$ indicating whether the patient develops sepsis during this stay.
 We model the true value of encounter $i$ and variable $d$ at time $t$ using a latent function $f_{i,d}(t)$.
 The MGP places a Gaussian Process prior over the latent functions to directly induce the correlation between tasks using a shared correlation function $k^\tau(\cdot, \cdot)$ over time.
 Assuming zero-meaned GPs, we have: